Ayano20136819/dip-pin-prj-adv-ocrroo-2025/design/design-evidencing-guide-2.md

 ##### What will you change before the next meeting

 - [ ] personalize GUI (username or bookmark)
+- [x] remove play-pause a video button
-- [ ] choose file button move to above a video area
+- [x] choose file button move to above a video area
 - [ ] edit timestamp manually (no commitment to complete this)
-- [ ] select a video from library server, so users do not need to download videos from YouTube, and just choose accessible provided videos from library server. (no commitment to complete this)

 ##### Were there any questions that needed to be discussed with the user